-The statistic shows the inflation rate in India from 2004 to 2014.
+The statistic shows the inflation rate in India from 2008 to 2013, with projections up until 2018.
 The inflation rate is calculated using the price increase of a defined product basket.
 This product basket contains products and services, on which the average consumer spends money throughout the year.
 They include expenses for groceries, clothes, rent, power, telecommunications, recreational activities and raw materials (e.g. gas, oil), as well as federal fees and taxes.
-In 2011, the inflation rate in India was around 8.9 percent compared to the previous year.
+In 2011, the inflation rate in India was around 9.5 percent compared to the previous year.

 India's inflation rate and economy